 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
 (Core) - 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Emergency Medicine or by the American Osteopathic Board of Emergency Medicine, or subspecialty qualifications that are acceptable to the Review Committee.
-(Core) - 2.4.b.
-This must include at least three years' experience as a core physician faculty member in an ACGME-accredited emergency medicine program or emergency medical services program.
-(Core) - 2.4.c.
-This must include continuation in his or her position for a length of time adequate to maintain continuity of leadership and program stability.
-(Detail) - 2.4.d.
-This must include current clinical activity in the practice of emergency medical services.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Emergency Medicine, the American Board of Pediatrics or by the American Osteopathic Board of Emergency Medicine, or the American Osteopathic Board of Pediatrics, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core)

+2.4.b.
+The program director must have three years' experience as a clinician, teacher, and administrator in pediatric emergency medicine.
 (Core)